euclidprobe/euclidprobe.github.io/pages/mydoc/02c_Voron.md

 permalink: 02c_Voron.html
 sidebar: mydoc_sidebar
 folder: mydoc
-toc: false
+toc: true
 summary: Voron Probe Docks & Mounts Overview
 ---

-## Mounts by Printer Voron
+## Mounts & Docks for Voron
-Page currently undergoing maintenance.
+Below is a general summary for Voron printers.
+More specific information on the individual model pages.

-Screen snips and stls in are <a href="https://raw.githubusercontent.com/nionio6915/Euclid_Probe/main/stls/Voron/">in the github repo</a>
+Screen snips, CAD's and stl's in are <a href="https://raw.githubusercontent.com/nionio6915/Euclid_Probe/main/stls/Voron/" targer="blank">in the github repo</a> and linked from the individual pages.

-Existing Voron 2.4’s can utilize the Fotek converstion mount or the modified AfterBurner shells offered below which locate the toolboard in the same location as the inductive probe.
+Voron printers can utilize the Omton/Fotek conversion mount for existing builds.

-Github user v6cl posted a video to Youtube that we came across and were impressed by their deployment.
-They designed a ‘skinny mount’ to open up the cooling vents in the toolhead.
+Modified carraige shells (both MGN9 & MGN 12 versions) locate the toolboard in the same realtive (X,Y) location as the inductive probe, but ~4.5mm higher.

-# Repository of stl's for Voron printers
+{% include note.html content="Using conversion mounts offers the most flexibility and fine tuning of probe height." %}

 ## Clcockwork1 - 2xMGN9 Rail & MGN12 - Afterburner Native Mounts
-The left and right halves of the Afterburner carriage are modified to accept the probe with M3 screws and heatserts from underneath.
+The left and right halves of the Afterburner carriage are modified to accept the probe with M3 screws and heatserts or M2.5 self tapping screws from underneath.
 Fine tuning and tweaking credited to garbqgebag.

 <div style="width:100%;text-align:center;">
 <a href="images\02-voron\afterburner-1.8.png" data-lity>